Fast means three things

 Next step

-If you want a fast site without constant effort, start with budgets and remove weight before adding new features.
-A small number of rules, applied consistently, beats occasional large clean-ups.
+If you want a fast site without constant effort, start with budgets and remove weight before adding new features Source 8 .
+A small set of rules, applied consistently, beats occasional large clean-ups.